 Wear comfortable shoes

 While AfrikaBurn isn’t a music festival at all, there’s a ton of dancing taking place over the week and it’s important to be smart.
-Make sure you’re always nourished, get a good amount of sleep, replenish your electrolytes and always have someone looking out for you.
+Make sure you’re always nourished, get a good amount of sleep, replenish your electrolytes and always have someone looking out for you, especially if you’re attending alone.